TwoStoryRobot/javascript/README.md

 - Repositories should name their default branch **main**.
   - If additional branches are needed:
     - Use a [production branch] or [environment branches] for web apps.
-    - Use [release branches] for external software (e.g. npm packages).
+    - Use [release branches] or tags for external software (e.g. npm packages).
   - **main** should be a protected branch, as well as any environment / production branch.
 We use these settings:
     - Status checks must pass before merging.